SouravBose2000/Excel-Sales-Analytics/README.md

 #### **Product Based Report**

-This report highlights the top 10 products based on the percentage increase in their net sales from 2020 to 2021.
+This report highlights the top 10 products based on the percentage increase in their net sales from fiscal year 2020 to 2021.
 It provides a clear comparison of product-level performance and growth trends over the year.

 <img src="https://github.com/SouravBose2000/Excel-Sales-Analytics/blob/main/Resources/Product%20Based%20Report.png" class="center">

 #### **Division Level Report**

-This report presents the net sales data for each division for the years 2020 and 2021, along with the growth percentage, helping to evaluate performance across divisions.
+This report presents the net sales data for each division for the fiscal years 2020 and 2021, along with the growth percentage, helping to evaluate performance across divisions.

 <img src="https://github.com/SouravBose2000/Excel-Sales-Analytics/blob/main/Resources/Division%20Level%20Report.png" class="center">